tahasama/proj1/README.md

 # proj experiment

-Experimenting with Docker, Jenkins, Ansible
+Experimenting with Docker, Jenkins, Ansible, and Nginx.